-Learn to use the RICE Framework formula to prioritize your projects, calculate the score, and understand its meaning in a simple way.
-Download a free template!
+Learn to use the RICE Framework formula to prioritize your projects, calculate the score, and thoroughly understand its meaning.

 What is a RICE Score